jcng75/EventPulse/docs/architecture/index.md

 - Ensure auditing of all API interactions and data access for compliance.
 - Design the solution to be highly available, fault tolerant, and cost-effective.

+# JSON Requirements
+- JSON content will simulate a user submitting music data
+- Each JSON file must contain the following attributes:
+    - Artist
+    - EntityType (Track, Album)
+    - Title
+- Optionally, the JSON file can also include the following attributes:
+    - Year
+    - Features
+    - Duration

 # Functionality

 ## User Functionalities